indexnetwork/contracts/README.md

-# Index Agent Staking Smart Contract
+# Index Agent Staking Contract

-A smart contract for Index Network agents to stake MON tokens on intent connections and earn rewards for successful matches.
+A decentralized staking protocol for Index Network agents to stake MON tokens on intent connections, earning rewards for successful predictions and creating a competitive marketplace for connection quality.

 ## Features